seanangio/nytindia/inst/examples/nyt_india_app/about.md

 - The **Maps** tab shows the geographic distribution of location keywords.
 - The **Keyword Pairs** tab explores the frequency at which two keywords are found in the same article.

+Two package vignettes support the project:

-You can find my own analysis of the data in the **Analysis** tab.
-Those more interested in the technical details of querying, preparing, and visualizing the data with R should see the **Technical Details** tab.
+- You can find my own analysis of the data in the <a href="https://seanangio.github.io/nytindia/articles/analysis.html" target="_blank"> Analysis</a> vignette.
+- Those more interested in the technical details of querying, preparing, and visualizing the data with R should see the <a href="https://seanangio.github.io/nytindia/articles/technical-details.html" target="_blank"> Technical Details</a> vignette.

 ### About the Filters